LostBitset/Kaidun/README.md

 - These "flybacks" use buckets of power, and some samples will be irreperably damaged

 # Complexity
-- Full 3D written from scratch in GLSL
+- [ ] Full 3D written from scratch in GLSL
-  - Perspective camera
+  - [ ] Perspective camera
-  - Gouraud shading
+  - [ ] Gouraud shading
-  - Oren-Nayar reflectance
+  - [ ] Oren-Nayar reflectance
-  - Distance fog
+  - [ ] Distance fog
-  - Bump mapping
+  - [ ] Bump mapping
-- Chunks and chunk loading
+- [ ] Chunks and chunk loading
-- Procedural generation
+- [ ] Procedural generation
-  - Based on Worley noise
+  - [ ] Based on Worley noise
-  - Possible deformation calculated ahead of time
+  - [ ] Possible deformation calculated ahead of time
-- A motion planner for flybacks
+- [ ] A motion planner for flybacks
-  - Based around virtual potential fields
+  - [ ] Based around virtual potential fields
-  - Powered by a reverse-mode autodiff engine
+  - [ ] Powered by a reverse-mode autodiff engine
-  - Used by a 5D planner
+  - [ ] Used by a 5D planner
+  - [ ] With a fallback mode for flying out of local minima

 # Requirements